Reviews You Can Rely On

 Our Verdict

 The AnkerMake M5 is an ambitious first venture into 3D printing by the established gadget maker Anker, and there's a lot to like about it.
 The M5 has a flashy camera and app monitoring feature, as well as unmatched ease of setup, print prep, and part running.
-Plus, the support documentation is the best we've seen in the industry.
 Print quality out of the box is already pretty good, and with some adjustments, can be turned into great.
-The cherry on top is the above-average build volume that allows you to take full advantage of all the cool features with larger-size models.
-Check out our full lineup of the top-rated 3D printers for a rundown on competing products.
+The support documentation is the best we've seen in the industry, and the cherry on top is the above-average build volume that allows you to take full advantage of all the cool features with larger-size models.

 REASONS TO BUY